imakshaysoni/NaukriAutoApply/README.md

-# Thanks for the script.
+# Thanks '@lordzohar' for the script.
 I've made changes to adapt it to the new Naukri UI.
 Below are the updates I've implemented:

 Converted it into a scheduled job.
 Currently working on several other features which are still in progress."